AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 check whether the brand is mentioned or recommended

-assess sentiment and accuracy of the information
+assess the sentiment and correctness of the information

 check the sources of the answer